Using the BizTalk Services SDK

 To start creating BizTalk Services applications, install BizTalk Services SDK.
 For more information, see Development environment: Installing Azure BizTalk Services SDK.

 If you want to extend the reach of your BizTalk Services applications to on-premises LOB applications like SQL Server, SAP, etc, install BizTalk Adapter Service.
-For more information on BizTalk Adapter Service, see BizTalk Adapter Service in Azure BizTalk Services.
+For more information on BizTalk Adapter Service, see Using the BizTalk Adapter Service in Azure BizTalk Services.
 To install BizTalk Adapter Service, see Runtime environment: Installing BizTalk Adapter Service.

 You must have a valid Access Control and Service Bus namespace with credentials.